 In fiscal year 2013, sales of rigid substrate materials were favorable accompanying the expansion in the markets for servers and car electronics.
 In addition, the consolidation of OTC into the TAIYO HOLDINGS GROUP made a major contribution to financial results.
-As a consequence,
+As a consequence, sales in Taiwan amounted to ¥8,399 million (an increase of 113.4% year on year), and operating income amounted to ¥1,428 million (a gain of 186.7% over the previous fiscal year) (These figures include transactions among Group companies.).

 The economy of Taiwan is heavily dependent on exports, and, among export products, the largest contributor is electronics devices.
-However, as seen in the industrialized countries.
-Taiwanese manufacturers are shifting their production facilities to the emerging countries.
+However, as seen in the industrialized countries, Taiwanese manufacturers are shifting their production facilities to the emerging countries.
 PWB producers, in particular, have moved most of their production to China and other countries.
 However, R&D divisions remain in Taiwan, and, in general, decision making regarding the selection and adoption of new materials to be used in new products takes place in Taiwan.
 In addition, for semiconductors and the other high-valueadded components in core products, the processes from R&D through production continue to be located in Taiwan.
 Accordingly, the TAIYO HOLDINGS GROUP is working to expand its sales in Taiwan and is making aggressive product proposals to the R&D divisions of PWB manufacturers and other electronicsrelated and other companies, including semiconductor companies.